hongrunhan-o/hongrunhan-o.github.io/index.md

 ## About Me

-I am a sophomore student at School of Future Science and Technology of Soochow University which located in Suzhou, Jiangsu Province, China.
+I am a sophomore student at School of Future Science and Engineering, Soochow University which located in Suzhou, Jiangsu Province, China.

 ## Research Interests